Lieven Bauwens

-Lieven Bauwens (14 June 1769, in Ghent – 17 March 1822, in Paris) was a Belgian entrepreneur and industrial spy who was sent to Great Britain at a young age and brought a spinning mule and skilled workers to the European continent.
+Lieven Bauwens (14 June 1769 in Ghent – 17 March 1822 in Paris) was an entrepreneur and industrial spy from the Austrian Netherlands.
+He was sent to Great Britain at a young age and brought a spinning mule and skilled workers to the European continent.

 He started textile plants in Paris (1799) and Ghent (1800).
 In Ghent he was also mayor for one year.
 As a leading industrial, he was visited by Napoleon in 1810 and awarded the Legion d'Honneur.

 In 1801, Bauwens smuggled a spinning mule and steam engine out of Great Britain to help set up the textile industry in Flanders.